tothbalintjanos/prettifier/website/docs/about.md

 ---

 Prettifier is a GitHub bot that keeps your code base consistently formatted in all situations.
-It works this fully automatically.
+It works fully automatically.
 Everytime someone pushes a commit that contains unformatted content to GitHub, Prettifier fixes it.

 ## Unprotected branches